hyungkwonko/umato/README.md

 ### Notice

 *Appreciate all the interests in UMATO at VIS 2022!
-We'll soon work on cleaning the codes and resolving the bugs (within Nov 2022).
+We'll soon work on cleaning the codes and resolving the bugs (within Early 2023).
 Thank you!*

-**If there is an urgent bug in using UMATO in your project, please directly send report in the Issues tab.**

 -----